kovidgoyal/calibre/src/calibre/ebooks/mobi/tbs_periodicals.rst

 In such a record there is a transition from one section to the next.
 As such the record must have at least one article ending and one article starting, except in the case of the first section.

-TODO: Note you have to test the cases of first section, a single transition and multiple transitions.

     1. The first section::

         Record #2: Starts at: 4096 Ends at: 8191